-This program can be completed in two years by taking 6 units in each of the Spring, Summer and Fall terms.
-This does not include one semester (15 units) of student teaching.
+This program can be completed in 2.5 years or 8 semesters.
 Please contact the graduate program advisor at the Metcalf School of Education or attend a Graduate Program Information Session for more detailed program completion details.

 8. When do classes meet?

 Graduate courses at CBU are designed to accommodate the busy schedules of working adults.
 Most classes are offered Monday through Thursday evenings.